madiver/dasVSide/README.md

 5. Confirm the `Hotkey.htk` output file is created at the configured path.
 6. Re-run the command and confirm the output is byte-for-byte identical.

+## Phase 5B Importer Quickstart

+1. Open the destination workspace in VS Code.
+2. Run `DAS: Import Hotkey File` from the Command Palette.
+3. Select the source `Hotkey.htk` file and the destination folder.
+4. Choose strict or lenient handling for script length mismatches.
+5. If conflicts are detected, choose overwrite, skip, or cancel.
+6. When prompted, decide whether to run round-trip verification.
+7. Confirm `keymap.yaml` appears at the destination root and `.das` files are in `hotkeys/`.

 ## Compiler Behavior & Limitations

 - `keymap.yaml` is the source of truth for hotkey metadata; script contents are